Hi,

 This is a back cushion off of my couch.

-It does a wonderful job instead of an actual yoga bolster.
+Does a wonderful job instead of an actual yoga bolster.

-We'll be doing a variation of legs up the wall using the chair towards the end of the practice.
+Blocks you can use blocks absolutely feel free to use those i've also have a chair on standby we'll be doing a variation of legs up the wall using the chair towards the end of the practice.

 So let's come,

-And just find your way down onto the mat,
+And just find your way down onto the mat.

-Bringing your feet mat width apart,
+Bringing your feet mat width apart.

 And just letting the knees fall into each other.

-And here you can also move the arms into a Shavasana type of position where you open up the palms up to the sky,
+Into a shavasana type of position where you open up the palms up to the sky.

-And you may even lift a little bit of your upper back to bring your shoulder blades in towards another,
+And you may even lift a little bit of your upper back to bring your shoulder blades in towards another.

-And here just finding your breath or observing the rhythm of the breath by observing the belly,
+And open up the heart center just a little bit not too much And here just finding your breath or observing the rhythm of the breath.

-The movements of the belly as it rises and falls.
+Movements of the belly as it rises and falls.

 And alternatively,

-And we'll be here for a few minutes,
+And we'll be here for a few minutes.

 Maybe moving the arms a little bit.

-The supportive part will be the bolster,
+The supportive part will be the bolster which will be going underneath.

-Which will be going underneath the front of the body.
+The front of the body.

-Sometimes child's can be a little rough on the knees if you've got some knee issues or lower back issues,
+Childs can be a little rough on the knees if you've got some knee issues or lower back issues,

 Just in the nook of the knee here,